Madleyym/Dusted-SocialFi-App/README.md

 Bot for automating daily play and claim in Lasso Game (Monad testnet).

+> ℹ️ Note: If you don't want to use private key, you can use alternative bot in `/no-need-pk` directory instead.

 ## 🔥 Features
 - Auto Play Lasso Game
 - Auto Claim Daily Points